The Celebrity Personal Assistant Network

 Headhunter to the Stars Radio Interview

-Part 2: Surviving the career and benefits
+Part 2: Surviving the PA career and benefits

 What it's like to work for a celebrityWhat it's like to work for a celebrity